 Took the dog home, grabbed my backpack and jumped on the bike.
 I was not going to make it back there in time on foot and the mountain bike was the only way I was going to make the show.
 Fortunately my legs seem a bit stronger this week, maybe my decision to quit the bike riding was a bit premature?
 As I neared the overlook to the mountain range I could not believe my eyes, the fog bank and cloud action was some of the most amazing that I have seen in the Arkansas River Valley at the base of the Sangre.

 I sat on a rock at the best spot and watched it all unfold.
-The alpenglow effect descended upon the mountains and the fog began to blow around begin to build into tall spires almost as big as the mountains they were obscuring.
+The alpenglow effect descended upon the mountains and the fog began to blow around building into tall spires almost as big as the mountains they were obscuring.
 I put into effect all the information I have been gathering about the best way to photograph this valley at the base of the Sangre, trying various shutter speeds and even my B&W circular polarizer for a bit.
 Finally the sun crested the mountains behind me and the fog began to burn off.
 As the mist turned to vapor in the air the Sangre became too obscure to get good pictures and I headed for home.

 Lol… as it turns out though, my bike riding was not yet done for the day… Big Dog saw something he wanted to chase and snapped his wire cable in a bid for some temporary freedom.
 It wasn’t long before he had me on mountain bike along with two of Cripple Creek’s finest circling the blocks in their black and white SUV’s.
 After about an hour of chase he finally blundered into a fenced yard and decided to visit the people having a hitherto relaxing morning on their deck.
 Knowing him he was probably hoping for some burgers and fries, but they corralled him and I was able to give the police a thumbs up and they too went about their business.